Tecnologias-multimedia/InterCom/README.md

 |   RDP   |<-----|   CES   |
 +---------+      +---------+
 ```
-Each user runs a instance of InterCom.
+Each host runs a instance of InterCom.

 ### 2. Many-to-many intercommunication